1. Preparing for Foreman upgrade

 Prerequisites

-• Install PostgreSQL version 13 on the new Enterprise Linux host.
+• PostgreSQL version 13 is installed on your Enterprise Linux host.

 Procedure

-2. Restore the backup on the new server.
+2. Restore the backup on the new Enterprise Linux 9 server.

-3. If Foreman reaches the new database server via the old name, no further changes are required.
-Otherwise reconfigure Foreman to use the new name:
+1. If your Foreman server can reach the new database server by using the old name, no further changes are required.
+Otherwise, reconfigure Foreman to use the new name:

 # foreman-installer \